 Video of the Day

-Stop at the town or city hall of country office building and ask to see the plat map for the area you are interested in.
-There should be large, hard copies available and digitized maps.
-If the municipality has a GIS system, an employee can narrow in on the specific information you are looking for, ranging from shapes of lots in a subdivision to the actual locations of manholes.
+Town hall, city hall, or county office buildings are the best places to start to see the plat map for the area in which you are interested.
+Not only should there be large hard copies available but many plats are now on digitized maps.
+If the locality has a GIS system, an employee can home in on the specific information for which you are looking, ranging from shapes of lots in a subdivision to the actual locations of manholes.